Is Brad Pitt Dating Kate Hudson Following Angelina Jolie Divorce?

 At the same time, an unnamed source attempted to confirm the alleged romance by telling the outlet, “Kate is [Brad Pitt]’s mystery woman.
 They’ve been extremely close over the past few weeks, following several secret meet-ups.”

-Brad Pitt’s former partner, Angelina Jolie, filed for divorce from the actor on September 19 of last year and requested a judge grant her with full physical custody of their six children, Maddox, 15, Pax, 13, Zahara, 11, Shiloh, 10, and twins Vivienne and Knox, 8.
+Brad Pitt’s former partner, Angelina Jolie, filed for divorce from the actor on September 19 of last year and requested a judge grant her with full physical custody of their six children, Maddox, 15, Pax, 13, Zahara, 11, Shiloh, 10, and twins Vivienne and Knox, eight.
 Meanwhile, in his response documents, Brad Pitt requested joint custody of the kids.

 Both before and after their split, Brad Pitt was faced with rumors of an on-set affair with actress Marion Cotillard, whom he starred alongside in Allied.
 Rumors regarding the alleged relationship between the two first began in early 2016, but after Jolie filed for divorce, they were rebooted with a Page Six report that claimed Jolie had discovered the relationship with the help of a private investigator.